 More: Ongoing coverage of the transit referendum

-The lawsuit alleges that the inclusion of things like sidewalks doesn’t fall within the definition of “public transit” and renders the project out of compliance with the state law — the IMPROVE Act — that authorizes localities to dedicate taxes to transit.
-It also questions the plan’s inclusion of prospective federal grants.
+The lawsuit alleged that the inclusion of things like sidewalks didn’t fall within the definition of “public transit” and rendered the project out of compliance with the state law — the IMPROVE Act — that authorizes localities to dedicate taxes to transit.
+It also questioned the plan’s inclusion of prospective federal grants.

 The trial begins

-Davidson County Chancellor Anne C. Martin heard arguments from both parties Wednesday, as she prepares to issue a decision on whether the referendum follows state law.
+Chancellor Martin heard arguments from both parties on Jan.
+8, as she prepared to issue a decision on whether the referendum follows state law.

-The plaintiffs — former Metro Councilmember Emily Evans and the opposition campaign, Committee to Stop an Unfair Tax — were represented by attorney Kirk Clements.
+The plaintiffs — Evans and the Committee to Stop an Unfair Tax — were represented by attorney Kirk Clements.
 The city was represented by Metro Legal attorney Lora Barkenbus Fox and co-counsel Jeff Yarbro.

 Michael Briggs, the mayor’s transportation advisor, was the sole witness to take the stand.
 Briggs talked through the steps Metro took to get the referendum on the ballot, including various public meetings, as well as three readings and subsequent approval by Nashville’s Metro Council.